-- You are expected to attend all class meetings as defined by your instructors and the program (on-campus visits and synchronous web-enabled instructor/student meetings) and other planned meetings (e.g. teams). - All residential visits are mandatory.
-If you must miss a portion of any session, inform the GPHI Program Director in advance (or as soon as is practical) of the reason that you must miss any portion of the residential visit.
-If you become ill or have a legitimate reason to leave class early, inform the GPHI Program Director of the circumstances. - Please mark these dates on your calendar so that you can schedule around them:
+As appropriate, you are to attend all class meetings as defined by your instructors and the program (on campus visits and synchronous web-enabled instructor/student meetings) and other planned meetings (e.g. teams).
+If you must miss a class meeting, inform your instructor in advance (or as soon as practical) of the reason for your failure to meet your obligation.
+If you become ill or have a legitimate reason to leave class early, inform your instructor of the circumstances.